-2.4.16.
+2.4.17.
 Transmit Rate

-Transmit Rate

-Setting Description

-Default Setting: 1) Normal

-Options: 0 - Diagnostics

-• 1 - Normal

-Terminal Menu: (3) Edit Transmission Characteristics > (3) Xmit Rate

-Transmit Rate Transmit Rate Setting Description Description: FGR2 radios have two available Transmit Rate settings.
+Transmit Rate Setting Description Default Setting (1) Normal Options 0 - Diagnostics • 1 - Normal Terminal Menu (3) Edit Transmission Characteristics > (3) Xmit Rate Description: FGR3-C-U or FGR3-CE-U radios have two available Transmit Rate settings.
 The setting for normal operation of the radio is 1.
-When set to 0, the radios transmit back and forth continuously regardless if they have any actual data. should be used only as a diagnostic tool and not for normal operation.
+When set to 0, the radios transmit back and forth continuously regardless if they have any actual data. • 0 should be used only as a diagnostic tool and not for normal operation.
 The strength of the signal may be gauged by the Clear to Send (CTS) LED.
 A solid red (■) CTS LED indicates a strong signal.
-A blinking (□) CTS LED indicates a weaker signal. ois useful to qualitatively gauge signal strength in Point-to-Point mode.
+A blinking (□) CTS LED indicates a weaker signal. o is useful to qualitatively gauge signal strength in Point-to-Point mode.